Complaints (v5.0.0) Complaints (v5.0.0)

 Vexatious Complainers

-This organisation takes seriously any comments or complaints regarding its service.
-However, there are service users who can be treated as ‘vexatious complainers’ due to the inability of the organisation to meet the outcomes of the complaints, which are never resolved.
-Vexatious complainers need to be dealt with by the arbitration service so that the repeated investigations become less of a burden on the organisation, its staff, and other service users.
+Allcare Nurses Agency Ltd takes seriously any comments or complaints regarding its service.
+However, there maybe occasions where a service user can be treated as ‘vexatious complainers’ due to the inability of Allcare Nurses Agency Ltd to meet the outcomes of the complaints, which are never resolved.
+Vexatious complainers need to be dealt with by the arbitration service so that the repeated investigations become less of a burden on Allcare Nurses Agency Ltd, its staff, and any other service user impacted.

 Local Authority-funded Service Users